kparc/kcc/README.md

 **Practice:**

-Back to your doubts about adverbs.
+We are back to your doubts about adverbs.
 Consider an example of two adverbs working together:

 ```q